Chemini

-Chemini is a commune in northern Algeria in the Béjaïa Province, about 60 km southwest of the provincial capital.
+Chemini (Cemmini; شميني) is a commune in northern Algeria in the Béjaïa Province, about 60 km southwest of the provincial capital.
 As of 2008, the town has a population of 15,274.

 Geography

 Chemini is located on the bank of Soummam River, in the western part of the Béjaïa Province.
 It borders Akfadou to the north, Seddouk to the east, Ouzellaguen to the south and Bouzeguene to the west.

 Administrative divisions

 In 1984, the commune of Chemini was formed from the following localities: